 Launched during the Spring 2013 semester, the showcase consists of an evening art exhibition followed by performances.
 Student visual artists have shown photographs, paintings, drawings and installations, while performers have played instruments, sung original and cover songs, tap-danced and read poetry and fiction.

-(photo, right: Muse Scholar Rachel Tiedemann performs during Spring 2013 Showcase; Photo, upper left: Students view art works exhibited during Spring 2014 Showcase)
+(photo, right: Muse Scholar Rachel Tiedemann performs during Spring 2013 Showcase; Photo, upper left: Isabel Fox reads a theatrical monologue at the Spring 2016 Showcase)

 Wednesdays at One